EricSeall/win-my-lane/README.md

 The user begins to input a champion name and the application suggests champions that begin with those characters.
 Clicking on a suggestion will query that champion.
 Pressing the <kbd>Enter</kbd> key will query the champion at the top of the suggestion list.
 It is also possible to <kbd>Tab</kbd> through the list of suggestions and hit <kbd>Enter</kbd> to query for accessibility purposes.

+If there is no weakness data for a given champion then the application lets you know the next best thing you can do - **Get Good.**

+A simple and invaluable tool for you *(or your teammates)* to get a slight edge over your opponent going into the game!

 <br>
 <br>
 <br>